I did not grow up around guns. Never touched a gun, didn’t know how they worked, nor even cared.

 Four Threats, Not One

-Most schools continue to focus their training content on "Low Order" Criminal threats at the expense of three fast growing threats: "High Order" Extreme Criminal Violence, Extremely Disturbed Person (EDP) Solo Active Shooter, the Terrorist Team, and Mob Violence (vehicle and home).
+Too many schools today continue to focus their training content on "Low Order" Criminal threats at the expense of four fast growing threats: "High Order" Extreme Criminal Violence, Extremely Disturbed Person (EDP) Solo Active Shooter, the Terrorist Team, and Mob Violence (vehicle and home).

 High Order Criminals attack individuals based on Target Analysis (not Target Selection) looking for a specific return on investment, and exploit various methods ranging from social courtesy ploys to small group tactics.
 These are not the Low Order Criminals looking to mug you and run.